jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

   plot_bloch(phi, theta, azimuth=35, elevation=10)
 ```

-It is possible to create a one-qubit quantum circuit, use gates to configure the state and then plot the state on the Bloch sphere.
+The following example shows how to create a one-qubit quantum circuit, use gates to configure the state and then plot the state on the Bloch sphere.

 For example: